 Other prominent physicists agree with this assessment.
 So if reality is not constituted by particles having intrinsic properties and some properties emerge when there is a collective where does that leave us?
 It leaves us not knowing for certain how to characterize how reality comes about.
 What is the ultimate cause of reality and how can it be characterized?
 What if the characterization of necessity-and-chance is incorrect?

 Where does this intentionally come from?
 I think for this all to work it has to be God.
+What we then have is a Divine Idealism where all events occur intentionally within the mind of God.
 Let me offer a metaphor that illustrates this (full post here).
-Say a juggler is juggling 8 balls in the air.
+Say a juggler is juggling 6 balls in the air.
 The juggler intentionally controls the flights of the balls and their pattern.
 There is an orderliness and structure to it that the juggler maintains.
 But the juggler can also make intentional adjustments to create something slightly different, or something new.
 I say slightly because if the juggler changes things too abruptly the juggle fails and the balls fall.
 There are limits to how much can be changed and still maintain the juggle.
 Now, everything here is intentional.
 Both the stability of the juggle and innovative changes occur by intention.

 So, how does this address the free will issue?
 First, it offers an alternative view of reality where intentionality is ubiquitous.
 It’s not the automaton view because everything is intentional.
 However, more needs to be said to wrap all this up.